Rudolph the Sexist Reindeer

 Okay, so this movie’s sexist.
 Should we keep our children from watching it?
 Are we inadvertently supporting the views in the movie by watching?
 I don't think that's necessarily the case.
 I still enjoy watching this movie.
 The overall message of bullying being bad is a good one.
 When I eventually show this movie to my children, I’ll make sure to point out the instances I mentioned.
 This way we can still enjoy the film while learning from its flaws.

-More articles in WMC FBomb by Category: Feminism, Media, Misogyny, Religion
+More articles by Category: Feminism, Media, Misogyny, Religion

-More articles in WMC FBomb by Tag: Sexism, News, High school, Social media, Activism and advocacy, Music
+More articles by Tag: Sexism, News, High school, Social media, Activism and advocacy, Music